goradd/goradd/doc/security.md

 or derived control.

 Serious application errors are logged and a generic error message is displayed to the user.
-This error message can be customize in the config.setupErrorMessage() function.
+This error message can be customized in the config.setupErrorMessage() function.

 See GoRADD's log package for details on the application logger.
 The logger can be customized in the config.initLogs() function.

-TBD:
-- [ ] Do not disclose sensitive information in error responses, including system details, session identifiers or account information
+- [x] Do not disclose sensitive information in error responses, including system details, session identifiers or account information
+  - The current error system does not disclose application internals during an error.
+If the developer replaces this message, the developer must be careful to not disclose application internals.

-- [ ] Use error handlers that do not display debugging or stack trace information
+- [x] Use error handlers that do not display debugging or stack trace information
+  - These details are only displayed if you have a debugger attached to the application.

-- [ ] Implement generic error messages and use custom error pages
+- [x] Implement generic error messages and use custom error pages
+  - As described above.

-- [ ] The application should handle application errors and not rely on the server configuration
+- [x] The application should handle application errors and not rely on the server configuration
+  - Application errors are handled and displayed by the application.

-- [ ] Properly free allocated memory when error conditions occur
+- [x] Properly free allocated memory when error conditions occur
+  - Go is a garbage-collected language.
+All memory is freed automatically.

 - [ ] Error handling logic associated with security controls should deny access by default
+  - To be managed by the developer.
+GoRADD does not implement a login system.

-- [ ] All logging controls should be implemented on a trusted system (e.g., The server)
+- [x] All logging controls should be implemented on a trusted system (e.g., The server)
+  - Logging is handled by the log package

-- [ ] Logging controls should support both success and failure of specified security events
+- [x] Logging controls should support both success and failure of specified security events
+  - The developer can log any event as an Info event.

-- [ ] Ensure logs contain important log event data
+- [x] Ensure logs contain important log event data
+  - The GoRADD framework implements a tiered logging system that has framework events at a lower level than application events.
+  - The logging level can be set by setting the grlog.DebugLog value, which is usually set at the command line.
+  - It is up to the developer to set the level appropriately for the application.
+  - See goradd-project/config/log.go.

-- [ ] Ensure log entries that include un-trusted data will not execute as code in the intended log viewing interface or software
+- [x] Ensure log entries that include un-trusted data will not execute as code in the intended log viewing interface or software
+  - The developer has control of the log output, but typically it is sent out to StdErr.

 - [ ] Restrict access to logs to only authorized individuals
+  - The developer has control of the log output, but typically it is sent out to StdErr.
+  - It is up to the developer to secure the StdErr stream.

-- [ ] Utilize a master routine for all logging operations
+- [x] Utilize a master routine for all logging operations
+  - Logs are managed by the log package.
+  - Note that as of this writing, Go has released a new standard logging package which is not yet supported by GoRADD.

-- [ ] Do not store sensitive information in logs, including unnecessary system details, session identifiers or passwords
+- [x] Do not store sensitive information in logs, including unnecessary system details, session identifiers or passwords
+  - This is to be managed by the developer.
+  - By default, only basic framework information is sent to the logs.
+  - Note that the log level can be set to a debugging level, which will output SQL queries.
+This should be used for debug only.

-- [ ] Ensure that a mechanism exists to conduct log analysis
+- [x] Ensure that a mechanism exists to conduct log analysis
+  - This is developer dependent.
+GoRADD does not provide any log analysis tools.

 - [ ] Log all input validation failures
+  - All clearly malicious inputs are logged.
+  - Input validation that might indicate the user made a mistake are not logged, but the user is notified of the error and not allowed to proceed.

 - [ ] Log all authentication attempts, especially failures
+  - To be handled by the developer.

 - [ ] Log all access control failures
+  - To be handled by the developer

-- [ ] Log all apparent tampering events, including unexpected changes to state data
+- [x] Log all apparent tampering events, including unexpected changes to state data
+  - Lost page state is logged.

-- [ ] Log attempts to connect with invalid or expired session tokens
+- [x] Log attempts to connect with invalid or expired session tokens
+  - Invalid session recovery is logged and reported to user as an error.

-- [ ] Log all system exceptions
+- [x] Log all system exceptions
+  - The panic catch system will log all errors and report them to the user.

 - [ ] Log all administrative functions, including changes to the security configuration settings
+  - To be handled by the developer.

 - [ ] Log all backend TLS connection failures
+  - TLS connection failures are reported to the client but not logged.
+The Go standard library handles the error before it gets to the application.

-- [ ] Log cryptographic module failures
+- [x] Log cryptographic module failures
+  - The crypt package logs all such errors.

 - [ ] Use a cryptographic hash function to validate log entry integrity
+  - GoRADD does not do this.
+The developer is free to do this by implementing a custom logging system if the application warrants this treatment.

 ### Data Protection
 - [ ] Implement least privilege, restrict users to only the functionality, data and system information that is required to perform their tasks